marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 ![](run_dynam.png)

-This will take some time to run, so we will now start to prepare our mutant model.
+This will take some time to run (you will see estimated timings printed in the control panel), so we will now start to prepare our mutant model.

 ## Part 3: Creating a mutant and running *Enlighten*